 21st November 2015: University of Birmingham

-Patricia gave a very well-received talk at the University of Birmingham's History Day, on the life of George Piercy Tye, a Birmingham entrepreneur, who developed an iconically shaped hyacinth bulb vase.
+Patricia gave a very well-received talk at the University of Birmingham's History Day, on the life of George Piercy Tye, a Birmingham entrepreneur, who developed the iconically shaped hyacinth bulb vase.

 The talk was a surprise to the audience (which numbered about 100), and quite different to the usual talk on historical subjects!

-UK: Please visit the Cortex Design web site for delivery to UK or anywhere not mentioned below.
+UK: Please visit the Cortex Design web site for prices and delivery to the UK or anywhere not mentioned below.

 USA/Canada: We are pleased to announce our new distributors, Jeffrey S Evans & Associates.

 The thing is...

 There is a lot more to bulbs than planting them in the ground.
 Forcing the growth of virtually any bulb on water is something of an art form that is explained fully in Patricia's book.

 Many surprises will be revealed here on this website, and even more are reserved for the book, of course!